Swingwing777/buster-maths-quiz/README.md

 # Quizmaster
 ### An Angular Experience
-Quizmaster is a Angular-based quizzing application, at this stage offering only a simple client-side experience.
+Quizmaster is an Angular-based quizzing application, at this stage offering only a simple client-side experience.

 ![Quizmaster(450).png](https://sweepback.co.uk/supportfiles/Readme%20Support%20Media%20-%20for%20Sweepback/Quizmaster(450).png)